-Despite living in a city with one of the most diverse and vibrant food scenes in the world, I'm embarrassed to admit that repeated Seamless orders to various Turkish restaurants around the East Village led me to discover one of my all-time favorite meals: the traditional chopped shepherd's salad made with cucumber, tomato, onion, feta, and parsley topped with a chicken kebab and drenched in olive oil and red wine vinegar.
+Despite living in the East Village—an area in New York with one of the most diverse and vibrant food scenes in the world—I'm embarrassed to admit that repeated delivery orders from various Turkish restaurants led me to discover one of my all-time favorite meals: the traditional chopped shepherd salad made with cucumber, tomato, onion, feta, and parsley topped with a chicken kebab and drenched in olive oil and red wine vinegar.

-I initially looked up the traditional recipe online to make sure I wasn't leaving anything out, but I've since formulated my own version that changes based on what I have in my fridge and pantry.
-While I typically pass on the chicken for time's sake (I am always beyond hungry and need to eat ASAP when I get home from work), I follow the New York Times' chicken shawarma recipe (made on the stovetop instead of in the oven) when I'm looking for some added protein and have a bit more time to cook.
+I initially looked up the shepherd's salad recipe online to make sure I wasn't leaving anything out, but I've since formulated my own version that changes based on what I have in my fridge and pantry.
+While I typically pass on the chicken for time's sake (I am always beyond hungry when I get home from work), I follow the New York Times' chicken shawarma recipe (made on the stovetop instead of in the oven) when I'm looking for some added protein and have a bit more time to cook.

 I love how easy, healthy, and filling this dish is.
-In just 15 minutes, I get in my recommended daily intake of vegetables, plus a bit of fiber from the chickpeas, protein from the hemp hearts and chicken, and healthy fats from the pumpkin seeds.
-Find my go-to recipe below, and feel free to create your own version of this meal.
+In just 10 minutes, I get in my recommended daily intake of vegetables, plus a bit of fiber from the chickpeas, protein from the hemp hearts and chicken, and healthy fats from the pumpkin seeds.
+Here's my go-to recipe; feel free to create your own version of this meal.

 Red wine vinegar